britram/draft-trammell-quic-spin/draft-trammell-quic-spin.md

 observation of that packet will be invalid.
 If a second "spin valid" bit were available, the sender could then mark that packet "spin invalid".
-Our experiments show that this simple heuristic and spin validity bit are succesful in marking all packets whose RTT samples should be rejected.
+Our experiments show that this simple heuristic and spin validity bit are successful in marking all packets whose RTT samples should be rejected.

 Fourth, we performed experiments focused on the reordering problem described in {{limitations}}.
 We find that while reordering can cause spurious samples